By Matt Fleischer — FPV pilot since 2015

 Cut the XT60 off the old battery for a clean start, then strip about half an inch off both the XT60 leads and the alligator clip wires.
 One heads-up from experience: old battery wire is thick and flexible with lots of strands, while cheap clip wire is stiffer and more brittle — they don’t twist together neatly, so interlink the strands as best you can, then hit the joint with plenty of solder from a few different angles to get all sides.
 Slide your heat-shrink on before you solder (I’ve forgotten this — twice), then shrink it down over each joint.
 Match positive to positive, negative to negative, clamp onto your 12V source, and you’re charging.

-A couple of real-world notes: keep the car running while you charge so you don’t drain the starter battery, and remember that a 12V source limits how much wattage your charger can pull — you won’t hit big-charger numbers off a car, but it’s more than enough to cycle packs between rips.
+A couple of real-world notes: keep the car running while you charge so you don’t drain the starter battery, and remember a car battery is 12V — so per the input-voltage math above, your charger will run at roughly half the watts it would on a 24V supply.
+That’s still plenty to cycle packs between rips.
 New to soldering this kind of thing?
 Start with my

 FPV tool kit guide, which covers the iron and field-repair gear I use.